 [This article on Chinese restaurants in Canada is an excellent read on Chinese migration across the country after the building of the railroad, and a good reminder that Chinese food and culture is an important part of Canadian food and culture.]

-In the early part of the 19th-century, the sleeping car train porters were black men.
+In the early part of the 19th century, the sleeping car train porters were black men.
 It was one of the only jobs available to them.
-They were immigrants, many from the West Indies, some from the United States., and the lifeblood of luxury train tourism in North America.
+They were immigrants, many from the West Indies, some from the United States., and the lifeblood of luxury train tours in North America.
 They carried luggage, folded down and made beds, and shined shoes.

 Similar to the Chinese workers who helped build the railway, black train porters earned very little and relied on tips to survive.
 They rarely slept.
 Catering to the needs of the white passengers, who would call them ‘George‘ or ‘George’s boy‘, never by their real name.
 George Pullman, an American industrialist, was known for helping to create luxury sleeping cars, and later, the addition of dining cars in the United States.
 He hired former slaves as train porters.
 They may have been “fee”, but they were stilled treated as servants by the rich white passengers.